 On February 22, 2002, certain existing stockholders and their affiliates (the "Purchasers") made a \$5.0 million investment in Encore Capital Group, Inc. Immediately prior to such investment, the Purchasers beneficially owned in excess of 50% of the Company's common stock on a collective basis.
 In a related transaction, one of the Company's principal lenders, ING Capital LLC ("ING"), forgave \$5.3 million of outstanding debt and reduced its warrant position by 200,000 warrants.
 The debt forgiveness was recorded net of the debt discount related to the warrants cancelled and deferred loan costs totaling \$0.6 million in the aggregate.
 The net \$4.7 million effect of the debt forgiveness was recorded by the Company as a capital contribution since it was facilitated by various equity holders of the Company through their relationship with ING.
 This relationship resulted from prior investment banking and financial advisory services rendered to such equity holders by ING and its affiliates.
-The Purchasers received 1,000,000 shares of the Company's Series A Senior Cumulative Participating Convertible Preferred Stock (the "Series A Preferred Stock") at a price of \$5.00 per share for \$5.0 million in cash.
+The Purchasers received 1,000,000 shares of the Company's Series A Senior Cumulative Participating Convertible Preferred Stock (the "Series A Preferred Stock") at a price of \$5.0 million in cash.
 The Company received \$5.0 million less \$0.4 million of costs associated with the issuance.
-Each share of Series A Preferred Stock was convertible at the option of the holder, at any time, into 10 shares of common stock at a conversion price of \$0.50 per share of common stock, subject to customary anti-dilution adjustments.
+Each share of Series A Preferred Stock was convertible at the option of the holder, at any time, into 10 shares of common stock at a conversion price of \$0.50 per share of coustomary anti-dilution adjustments.
 The Series A Preferred Stock had a cumulative dividend, payable semi-annually.

 On October 1, 2003, concurrent with the Company's follow-on public offering, all the holders of the Series A Preferred Stock converted their shares into 10.0 million shares of common stock pursuant to an agreement executed between the holder of such shares and the Company.
-All accrued and unpaid dividends totaling
+All accrued and unpaid dividends totaling \$63,889 were paid at the time of the conversion and the holders of the Series A Preferred Stock did not pay or receive any other consideration in connection with the conversion.